-The school has an EDI Committee whose purpose and responsibilities are outlined in the Terms of Reference agreed by this committee.
+The Trust has an EDI Committee whose purpose and responsibilities are outlined in the Terms of Reference agreed by this committee.

-As the designated member of staff for equality, the Headteacher will:
+As the designated member of staff for equality, the CEO will:

-- Support the Headteacher promoting knowledge and understanding of the equality objectives amongst staff and pupils - Support the Headteacher in identifying any staff training needs, and deliver training as necessary
+- Support the Headteacher / Head of School in promoting knowledge and understanding of the equality objectives amongst staff and pupils - Support the Headteacher / Head of School in identifying any staff training needs, and deliver training as necessary

-All school staff are expected to have regard to this document and to work to achieve the objectives as set out in section 8.
+All Trust and school staff are expected to have regard to this document and to work to achieve the objectives as set out in section 8.